ministryofjustice/modernisation-platform/architecture-decision-record/0005-use-github-actions.md

 - we get unlimited free running minutes on all of our public repositories
 - it offers centralised CI/CD alongside our code storage
 - it helps us meet our goal of working in the open
+- other teams within Ministry of Justice are moving toward GitHub Actions themselves, so we can align ourselves

 ## Consequences